Plumsail/documents-docs/source/flow/how-tos/documents/create-text-from-template.rst

-.. title:: How to create text documents from a template using Power Automate (Microsoft Flow) and Azure Logic Apps
+.. title:: How to create text documents from template using Power Automate (Microsoft Flow) and Azure Logic Apps

 .. meta::
-   :description: Generate text files from a template automatically using Automate (Microsoft Flow), Azure Logic Apps, and PowerApps
+   :description: Generate text files from template automatically using Automate (Microsoft Flow), Azure Logic Apps, and PowerApps

 Create text document from template in Power Automate